Volatile markets: Adapted connectivity makes automation devices more flexible

 We have to make our devices more modular and flexible so that we can respond more quickly to the needs of customers.
 Markets are moving forwards in different directions, especially in Asia and the USA.
 This forces us to build devices in a more modular way so that we can respond to the various individual requirements.

 With the use of more electronics and ever smaller, more compact devices, the level of complexity that is being brought into the field is constantly increasing.
 In the future, intelligent systems will be needed that make this complexity manageable.
-Regardless of whether there is centralised monitoring using Ethernet-based bus systems or a clear on-site display – safe operations depend on the ability to make clear decisions of action.
+Regardless of whether there is centralized monitoring using Ethernet-based bus systems or a clear on-site display – safe operations depend on the ability to make clear decisions of action.
 Predictive maintenance, requirements for functional safety and integrated energy management are just a few of the examples.

 SEW-EURODRIVE GmbH & Co.
 KG interview with Dr. Hans Krattenmacher, Managing Director and Head of Electronics Development

 “Help first, then ask!” – Dr. Hans Krattenmacher, Managing Director and Head of Electronics Development at SEW-EURODRIVE GmbH Co.
 KG believes this motto goes right to the heart of the perfect customer-supplier relationship.
 The manufacturer of drive technology has found such a partner in the HARTING Technology Group: “This is very important in our industry!
 Reliability and availability are the key here, because production systems have to work,” explains Krattenmacher.
 The company, founded in 1931 and headquartered in Bruchsal, Baden-Württemberg, has relied on the East Westphalian connector specialist for many years.
 Dr. Hans Krattenmacher, who initially worked as a product engineer in the development department, came into contact with the connectivity portfolio right at the beginning of his career at SEW-EURODRIVE and recalls: "The HARTING connectors that we installed in our products featured quick pluggability and excellent quality.
-Later, as a department manager in decentralised technology, I always appreciated the features and characteristics of these connectivity solutions, because they were the direct interface to our customers.
+Later, as a department manager in decentralized technology, I always appreciated the features and characteristics of these connectivity solutions, because they were the direct interface to our customers.
 Yet, SEW-EURODRIVE and HARTING have even more in common than their dedication to quality, innovation and customer understanding.
 Both companies have been family-owned since their foundation and represent similar values.
 Above all, they rely on the mutual reliability on a strong partner.
 "This is the only way we can keep our promise to our own customers," says Krattenmacher.
 "I use HARTING products because I know they will not let me down!"